-As a result, the left panel of Fig.\ref{fig:rateStd} displays the model calculation of the GRB detection rate for the HADAR, which is the detected numbers of GRBs as a function of the number of detected photons.
-The black, blue, and red lines represent the Band spectrum, $R_{ext}$=0.1 and $\rm\beta_{ext}$ = 2, 1.75, 1.5, respectively.
-It indicates the detection rate of HEDRA is about 1 per year for the Band spectrum.
-While the extra component with $\rm R_{ext}=0.1$ is included, the detection rate of reach 4, 6, and 5 per year for $\rm \beta = 2, 1.75$ and 1.5, respectively.
-Originating from cosmology, photons from GRBs might interact with EBL during the journey to the earth, thus a severe absorption would happen in the highest energies.
-Therefore, with the same amount of photons, the harder the extra spectrum, the more higher energy the photons, the more the absorption, leading to less photons left with the index -1.5 than -1.75.
-Moreover, freezing the $\rm R_{ext}$=0.1 and $\rm \beta_{ext} = 2$ and adopting different EBL absorption models from works of \citep{2012MNRAS.422.3189G,2012ApJ...761..128S,2010ApJ...712..238F,2013ApJ...768..197I,2012ApJ...758L..13H}, the detection rate is somewhat different as demonstrated in the right panel Fig \ref{fig:rateStd}.
-Therefore, in order to be conservative, the expected detection rate of the HADAR is approximately 3 GRBs per year.
+where $\rm\Omega$ is the angular resolution of HADAR at energy E. Therefore, the significance of signal photons over the CR background can be estimated with $\rm N_{signal}/\sqrt{N_{bkg}}$.

-On the other hand, assuming the lasting time $\rm T_{90}=10~s$, the event fluence ($\rm 10-1000~keV$) in this time interval is obtained by deducing from a $\rm 5~\sigma$ VHE detection.
-The fluence with GRB distances under different EBL models are illustrated in Fig. \ref{fig:redFlu}, along with that from 33 GRBs with certain distance and fluence observed by Fermi-LAT \citep{2019ApJ...878...52A}, and 6 GRBs reported with VHE afterglow emissions \footnote{http://tevcat.uchicago.edu/} .
-As we can see, 5 out of 6 GRBs with VHE afterglow emissions and most of GRBs with low redshift are detectable for HADAR.
+As a result, the right-hand panel of Figure \ref{fig:Cartoon} presents the model calculation of the GRB detection rate for HADAR, which is the detected number of GRBs as a function of the number of detected photons.
+The black, blue, and red lines represent the Band spectra for $\rm R_{ext}$=0.1, and $\rm\beta_{ext}$=-2.0,-1.75,-1.5, respectively.
+This indicates that the detection rate of HADAR is approximately one per year for the Band spectrum.
+When the extra component with $\rm R_{ext}=0.1$ is included, the detection rate reaches four, six, and five per year for $\rm \beta = -2.0, -1.75$, and -1.5, respectively.
+Originating in the cosmos, photons emitted from GRBs might interact with EBL during their journey to Earth, and thus a severe absorption would occur at the highest energies.
+Therefore, with the same amount of photons, the harder the extra spectrum, the greater the number of high-energy photons and the higher the absorption, leading to less photons remaining with the index -1.5 than with -1.75.